MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/workflow-example-3.md

 **Estimated time to complete:** 10 minutes for either workflow solution

-## Two ways to collect branching data
+## Two ways to collect response data

-You can collect branching data in two different ways:
+You can collect response data in two different ways:

-- After the guide event (branch selection) has been executed
+- After the guide event (response selection) has been executed

 - In real time with Microsoft Power Automate as the event is executed

-You’ll need to get the Step ID for each destination step, regardless of which method you choose.
+You’ll need to get the Step ID for each response step, regardless of which method you choose.
 This tutorial shows you how to get the Step ID and how to use the Step ID for either scenario.

-## Get the Step ID for a destination step
+## Get the Step ID for a response step

-You can use the Guides model-driven app to get the Step ID for a destination step.
+You can use the Guides model-driven app to get the Step ID for a response step.

 1. Go to [make.powerapps.com](make.powerapps.com).